EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ![Unauthorized response for unauthenticated request](implementing-authentication-in-asp.net-core-web-apis/unauthorized-response.png)

 Ok!
 So far so good.
-We made an unauthenticated request into an endpoint that requries authentication and as a result we got a 401 back.
+We made an unauthenticated request into an endpoint that requires authentication and as a result we got a 401 back.
 That's just what we wanted.

 Now, let's get a token by POSTing to `api/Users/BearerToken`:

 ![Another successful JTW creation in Postman](implementing-authentication-in-asp.net-core-web-apis/post-bearer-token-2.png)

 We can copy that token and include as a header in the GET request to `api/BodyTypes`.
 The header key should be `Authorization` and the value should be `Bearer <our token>`.
-In Postman, we can setup a similar request if we choose the "Authorization" tab, select "Bearer Token" in the "Type" dropdown and paste the token in the "Token" textbox.
+In Postman, we can setup a similar request if we choose the "Authorization" tab, select "Bearer Token" in the "Type" drop-down list and paste the token in the "Token" text box.

 Do that, and you should now see a 200 response from the endpoint: